melbournebioinformatics/MelBioInf_docs_test/docs/guides/bioinfo.md

 - Look at our guides on the left for a general introduction to several key topics in bioinformatics.

+- Underneath the guides, there are groups of tutorials for common tasks in bioinformatics.

 - To analyse data, we recommend getting started with [Galaxy](galaxy.md) - a free, web-based bioinformatics platform.

 ## Resources